104: No Such Thing As A Herd Of Koalas

 But it does happen very seldom.

-Got struck with a brick, was rushed to hospital because he'd been struck with a brick, and it transpired when people looked back.
+got struck with a brick, was rushed to hospital because he'd been struck with a brick, and it transpired when people looked back.
 I think they looked back over the footage and it had just been an egg.

 his surroundings.
 You know, in Greece, you don't get egged, you get yogurted.

-It's called Yaoturma.
+It's called Yayoturma.
 Don't write in.

-Yeah, like yogurt, Yaroturma.
+Yeah, like yogurt, Yaoroturma.

 And it's a specific kind of yogurt that they use, which is sheep's milk yogurt.

-with your Greek yogurt.
+by throwing your Greek yogurt.
 Greek yogurt at the house.

 So, when you say it's a special kind, do you go into a shop and say, Do you have any yogurt?

-And they say, is this for eating or for assaulting a politician?
+And they say, Is this for eating or for assaulting a politician?

 Oh, there was quite a vicious food fight in 1818 in Harvard, apparently.
 This was an era of quite a lot of student protests in America, I think.

 And yeah, this food fight started when someone threw a slice of buttered bread and it ended up going mad for days.
-And
+And all the crockery, all Harbor's crockery was smashed.

-all Harvard's crockery was smashed.
 Lots of plates and chairs were thrown at each other.
+Lots of furniture broken.

 There was